 The main idea to use SEM for hypothesis testing and adopt this approach to experiments involving perturbations of gene expression is sensible.
 However, more details are required to describe the method including all details about processing steps into the main manuscript, and I may suggest to move the implementation details to supplementary.

-As suggested by the reviewer, we have moved some implementation details to supplementary material and methods sections.
-We have also included the more detailed description of the T-score, bootstrapping and the SEM method, as well as additional discussion of the results in the main text
+As suggested by the reviewer, we rearranged the manuscript by adding more biology in the main text and shifted the weight of implementation details to supplementary material and methods sections.
+Since our focus is to present a user’s friendly interface for the non-bioinformatic oriented bench scientists to test their hypotheses, we have also included the more detailed description of the T-score, bootstrapping and the SEM method, as well as additional discussion of the results in the main text.

 Q5: Please provide your detailed review report to the editor and authors (including any comments on the Q4 Check List)